LoloD4/100-days-of-code/log.md

 **Today's Progress**: Worked halfway through FreeCodeCamp: Basic CSS

 **Thoughts:** Re-learned and learned some styling in CSS.
 I am happy I decided to revist the front-end fundamentals.
 I look forward to getting into Javascript and working on a project, tho.
 However, so far so good.
 Can't wait to get out the basics.

+### Day 3: Wend August 22, 2018

+**Today's Progress**: Completed Basic CSS

+**Thoughts:** I learned more about CSS from FCC than I did from Intro to Web Design in college.
+Nevertheless, the curriculum is starting to get more challenging which is great.